-Data Catalog
+Data Branches

-This guide will walk you through the core features of Bauplan data catalog.
+This guide will walk you through the core features of bauplan data catalog.

 • Import new data as Iceberg tables.